 After working through the early stumbling blocks, he was flying.
 He was riding the wave of gathered momentum, and beginning to see his body change shape rapidly.
 In February though, school holidays, work events and general life meant he had a number of trips abroad with family, friends and colleagues that had the potential to spell disaster.

 Progress was coming, but his willpower was starting to wane given he was coming up to being around 4-5kg from his first transformation check point.
 Body fat was lower, temptations were all over, and the routines he spent 6-8 weeks building were being tested.

 That’s where Raj clocked a few big wins.
 The first was a work event abroad which was unlimited gourmet food and the best champagne throughout the week.
 With his goal in mind, he avoided both.

 The second was battling all the social stigmas and comments that were being thrown his way from close family, friends and colleagues who didn’t understand what he was trying to achieve.
 While he clocked the big win of avoiding temptation, he had to back that up with fighting off the naysayers.

-At the start, his tactic was to just ‘say no’ and shrug it off.
+At the start, his tactic was to just say “no” and shrug it off.
 But after speaking to more members of the RNT Family, he realised the secret here was to explain to these people the why behind his why, and how much this means to him.
-That’s when everything changed, and he got the support from those closest to him that’s necessary to flip the switch to another level, and go into the Grind period of the Process Phase!
+That’s when everything changed, and he got the support from those closest to him.
+This was the necessary to flip the switch, progress to the next level and start The Grind!